-The direct cost of a commodity in terms of the materials and labor involved in its production, excluding fixed costs: prime costs for newspaper production were rising fast
+The direct cost of a commodity in terms of the materials and labour involved in its production, excluding fixed costs: prime costs for newspaper production were rising fast

 - In a document called ‘Report for 1943 Renegotiation ’, Sperry called it company ‘policy’ to lower the prices of its products when manufacturing experience, reflected by reduced prime costs, was gained.

 - According to Wright, the development of scientific costing systems in Britain can be traced back to the work of John Walker, who developed a system of allocating overheads based on prime costs.

 - Clear criteria will be introduced for charging VAT for goods and services that are sold below their prime cost.